 The location is always one of the most important factors to consider when buying or renting a residential or commercial property.
 When it comes to the location, it must work for both the business itself, and the customers that are serviced by the business.

-Consider where your customer or client lives, the local transport options, local road and rail infrastructure, and any local schemes to incentivise renting commercial space.
-It's imperative that you understand the needs of your customer at this point.
+Consider where your customers or client live, the local transport options, local road and rail infrastructure, and any local schemes to incentivise renting commercial space.
+It's imperative that you understand the needs of your customers at this point.

 Ask yourself the following questions:

 - Do you need to be in a location with high footfall, or are most of your purchases online?

 - Will your customers need access to parking?

 - Can your business easily receive deliveries at this location?